abbymarvel/mentos-mvp/rag/README.md

 2. Connect to Clickhouse instance & create table (if not present):

     ```
-    docker exec -it clickhouse-server clickhouse-client
+    docker exec -it langchain-clickhouse-server clickhouse-client
     ```

     ```